[This Mojito Shrimp with Coconut Rice has all the classic mojito flavors in a healthy and fresh dinner form!]

 And even though this recipe is pretty simple, it may be one of my favorites that I’ve created for the blog!
 You just have to mix up a quick marinade and let the shrimp hang out for a few minutes while you prepare everything else–including this super tasty coconut rice which I’m currently obsessing over.
 It’s just rice, but instead of using water as the cooking liquid it gets simmered away in silky coconut milk.

-The shrimp has the perfect bite from the lime juice + zest + rum, which gets balanced with sweet coconut sugar and honey, and at the last moment it all dances around with some fresh mint leaves.
-The marinade gets reduced down to a sticky sauce, which gets happily soaked up by all that dreamy, coconut perfumed rice is happy to soak up.
+The shrimp has the perfect bite from the lime and rum, which is balanced with sweet coconut sugar and honey.
+And at the last moment it all dances around with some fresh mint leaves.
+You reduce the marinade down to a sticky sauce, which that dreamy, coconut perfumed rice is happy to soak up.

-Of course, you can’t do dinner (or any meal for that matter) without a veggie friend, and these flavors really just asked for something simple and clean.
+Of course, you can’t do dinner (or any meal for that matter) without a veggie friend.
+And these flavors really just asked for something simple and clean.
 So cucumber was the perfect solution!

-I sent a cucumber through the straight blade of the spiralizer to get these delicate ribbons–my favorite way to eat cucumbers.
+I sent a cucumber through the straight blade of the spiralizer to get these delicate ribbons.
+It’s my new favorite way to eat cucumbers!
 If you don’t have a spiralizer you can just thinly slice or shave with a vegetable peeler.